-But aside from Cabo’s bigger party scene, you’ll have to keep an extra careful eye on little ones when at the beach.
+But aside from Cabo’s bigger party scene, you’ll have to keep an extra careful eye on little ones at the beach.
 The waves can get massive and engulf previously untouched parts of the sand when you’re not expecting it.

 11. Cabo Is Best Seen With a Vehicle